abidh0601/DataVis-Coronavirus/README.md

 4.Right click on the "Location Parameter" and click on show parameter to enable the community district selection drop down menu.

-**Line graph of NYC Rental Inventory and COVID-19 Cases**

-1.Measure names from rentaliinventory_All should be used as a mark.

-2."SUM(Rental Inventory)" and "SUM(Case Count)" should be dragged into the rows field

-3."DAY(RENTAL/Covid Data Single Combined)" should be dragged into the columns field

-Calculation 3 filter:

-IF [Community District (rentalInventory!All)] = [Location Parameter] THEN 'true' ELSEIF  [Location Parameter] = 'All' THEN 'true' END

-This filter should be dragged to the filters field and be set to true.
-If the community district from the data is equal to the location on the location parameter it returns true.
-If the location parameter is equal to ALL it returns all data of neighborhoods and covid data on a graph.
-By setting to true, data for specific locations will show up and not other locations.
-Other locations and ALL will return false.

-**Map of Rental Inventory and COVID-19 cases**

-1.Geometry from the “geo_export_af59be5b-5d5a-4b31-8c85-062ea3c14f2b.shp” shape file should be set as a mark.

-2."DAY(Count Date)" should be set as a mark along with SUM(Case Count) under the "Latittude(generated)" mark.
-This contains COVID-19 data.

-3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)2" mark.
-This contains rental inventory data.

-4."Longitude (generated" should be put in the columns field

-5. There should be two "Latitude (generated" tables int the rows field.
-One should contain COVID-19 data(see 2) and the other should contain rental inventory data (see 3).

-Location filter:

-Dragged from tables itself.
-It shows neighborhood names on the map.
-Null should be excluded from the filter in order to only show non-null values.

-Combined Date Parameter:

-IF  [Count Date]=[Combined Parameter] AND [Rent Date] = [Combined Parameter] THEN [Count Date] END

-This parameter should be dragged to the filters field.
-Uses dates from "Combined Parameter", which is made up of dates from the first of every month starting from April and ending in September

 **Geometric map showing Median Household Income and COVID-19 cases**

 1.Drag "Geometry" from the “geo_export_af59be5b-5d5a-4b31-8c85-062ea3c14f2b.shp” file onto the "Detail" of all marks tab.